Cognigy/Documentation/docs/voice-gateway/references/verbs/listen.md

 # Listen

-The `listen` verb sends real-time audio streams to your application over a WebSocket connection for processing.
+The `listen` verb sends real-time audio streams to your external server over a WebSocket connection for processing.
 The [Call Recording](../../webapp/recent-calls.md#call-recordings) feature relies on this verb.

 This table outlines the properties related to the audio streams sent by the `listen` verb: